 NOTE: If you plan to try the local food in the restaurants, read this useful article about Eating out in Iran and useful tips in Persian language

-The marital culture is also very specific.
-The husband is obliged to provide a home – to buy it or rent it and the wife must take care about the furnishings and utensils.
+is also very specific.
+The husband is obliged to provide a home – to buy it or rent it and the wife must take care of the furnishings and utensils.
 It is not usual to live with the parents after the marriage, except in a several floors house and the rights of Islamic women are respected.
 But of course – her obligations are ‘respected’ as well.
 She has no right to apply for a passport or travel abroad without the permission of her husband.
 If a woman foreigner marries to a local, she immediately becomes an Iranian citizen and these rules start to apply for her as well.
-There is a moral police, which monitors clothing at public places.
+There is the moral police, which monitors clothing in public places.

 NAME THE MOST INTERESTING PLACES TO VISIT IN IRAN: